Northanger Abbey

 About Jonathan Burton

 Jonathan Burton has worked as an illustrator since 1999, after graduating with an MA from Kingston University, London.
 He has been awarded two silver medals from the Society of Illustration in New York, two Awards of Excellence from Communication Arts, and has received the Overall Professional Award for 2013 from the Association of Illustrators.
 For The Folio Society he has also illustrated Cover Her Face by P. D. James, Nineteen Eighty-Four by George Orwell, the full 'A Song of Ice and Fire' series by George R. R. Martin and the entire Hitchhiker's series along with an extraordinary limited edition of Adams’s comedic space odyssey.
-Most recently, he illustrated the Folio edition of The Enchanted Wood.
+Most recently, he illustrated the Folio edition of The Enchanted Wood (2023) and The Magic Faraway Tree (2024).
 Jonathan lives in Bordeaux, France.

 Loading...